-Demi Lovato Shares Inspiring Message After Recalling Eating Disorder and Relapse
+Demi Lovato Shares Inspiring Message After Recalling Relapse and Eating Disorder

 "I was so emotional I cried when I walked off stage," she said in part of the post.
 "Thank you Ellen for providing me a platform to speak my truth."

-Watch the video to see her full interview.
+Watch the videos to see her full interview.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.